nancchan/saas-customer-onboarding-support-simulation/salesforce/README.md

 ---

-# Field Relationships
+# Field Relationship Review

-Reviewed Salesforce field configuration and relationship settings using Salesforce Object Manager.
+Reviewed Salesforce field configuration and relationship fields using Salesforce Object Manager.

+This helped demonstrate:

+- Understanding of Salesforce data structure
+- How objects connect
+- How CRM information is organized

 Screenshot: